aktyz/philo/docs/README.md

 >	- ```time_to_die``` miliseconds since the beggining of the simulation<br>
 > <b>THEY DIE<b><br>

+- [x] half an hour for philo
+- [ ] half an hour for chatGPT - timeline with preparations for Nvidia interview
+- [ ] half an hour for my AIagent aplying to jobs

 # Nice README.md
 Time to learn creating proper README files...
 Once the project is done...